AI4HealthUOL/SSSD-ECG/README.md

 url = {https://www.sciencedirect.com/science/article/pii/S0010482523005802},
-author = {Juan Miguel Lopez Alcaraz and Nils Strodthoff}, keywords = {Cardiology, Electrocardiography, Signal processing, Synthetic data, Diffusion models, Time series}, abstract = {Generating synthetic data is a promising solution for addressing privacy concerns that arise when distributing sensitive health data.
-In recent years, diffusion models have become the new standard for generating various types of data, while structured state space models have emerged as a powerful approach for capturing long-term dependencies in time series.
-Our proposed solution, SSSD-ECG, combines these two technologies to generate synthetic 12-lead electrocardiograms (ECGs) based on over 70 ECG statements.
-As reliable baselines are lacking, we also propose conditional variants of two state-of-the-art unconditional generative models.
-We conducted a thorough evaluation of the quality of the generated samples by assessing pre-trained classifiers on the generated data and by measuring the performance of a classifier trained only on synthetic data.
-SSSD-ECG outperformed its GAN-based competitors.
-Our approach was further validated through experiments that included conditional class interpolation and a clinical Turing test, which demonstrated the high quality of SSSD-ECG samples across a wide range of conditions.}
-}
+author = {Juan Miguel Lopez Alcaraz and Nils Strodthoff}, keywords = {Cardiology, Electrocardiography, Signal processing, Synthetic data, Diffusion models, Time series}, }

 ```